 Check out this testimonial from awarded screenwriter and novelist, G. Thompson — “If Michael Jackson had a friend like Clay around to set him straight every once and a while, he’d still be alive!”

 If you haven’t yet been in one of Coach Banks training/empowerment sessions, do it soon!
 You’re sure to leave a more knowledgable and empowered individual.
 Your life will actually be changed!
-Think of it this way — Clay is more of a Life Empowerment Coach – Entertainment Business Coach – On-Camera Acting Coach — all rolled up into one person.
+Think of it this way — Clay is a Life Empowerment Coach – Entertainment Business Coach – On-Camera Acting Coach — all rolled up into one person.
 It’s really quite fascinating!

 CLICK HERE if you’d like to schedule a personal one-on-one session with Coach Banks.